If you have upcoming travel plans, our knowledgeable, highly experienced travel medicine providers can help you meet your travel medicine needs.

 Will my health insurance company pay for travel immunizations?

 Travel medicine is considered elective medicine and is not covered by many insurance plans.
-Therefore, full payment at the time of service is expected and patients will be informed of the estimated costs when they schedule an appointment and also when they receive their appointment reminder phone call.
+Full payment is expected at the time of service.
+We will inform patients of the estimated costs when they schedule an appointment and also when they receive their appointment reminder phone call.

 Costs vary depending on the number and types of vaccinations you need.
 We will provide you with a receipt at your appointment so you can submit visit charges to your insurance.
 Workplace Health will not bill your insurance for you.